leonichel/nfce-scraper/README.md

 ]
 ~~~

-## Where to get an NFC-e code?
+## Where to get an NFC-e URL?

 Brazilian consumer invoices contain a QR code, which, when scanned, generates an entry URL for this API.
+They are like: 'http://www.fazenda.pr.gov.br/nfce/qrcode?p=<nfce-code>'.

 ## Test it out